scandum/fluxsort/README.md

 Median selection uses a branchless comparison technique that selects the pseudomedian of 9 using 12 comparisons, and the pseudomedian of 25 using 42 comparisons.

-These optimizations do not work as well when the comparisons themselves are branched and the largest performance increase is on 32 and 64 bit integers.
+When sorting, branchless comparisons are primarily useful to take advantage of memory-level parallelism.
+After writing data, the process can continue without having to wait for the write operation to have actually finished, and the process will primarily stall when a cache line is fetched.
+Since quicksort partitions to two memory regions, part of the loop can continue, reducing the wait time for cache line fetches.
+This gives an overall performance gain, even though the branchless operation is more expensive.

+When the comparison becomes more expensive (like string comparisons), the size of the type is increased, the size of the partition is increased, or the comparison accesses uncached memory regions, the benefit of memory-level parallelism is reduced, and can even result in slower overall execution.
+While it's possible to write to four memory regions at once, the cost-benefit is dubious for a general purpose sort, and likely hardware dependant.

+Quadsort, as of September 2021, uses a branchless optimization as well, and writes to two distinct memory regions by merging both ends of an array simultaneously.
+For sorting strings and objects quadsort's overall branchless performance is better than fluxsort's with the exception that fluxsort is faster on random data with low cardinality.

 Generic data optimizations
 --------------------------
-Fluxsort uses a method similar to dual-pivot quicksort to improve generic data handling.
+Fluxsort uses a method that mimicks dual-pivot quicksort to improve generic data handling.
 If the same pivot is chosen twice in a row it performs a reverse partition, filtering out all elements equal to the pivot, next it carries on as usual.
 In addition, if after a partition all elements were smaller or equal to the pivot, a reverse partition is performed.
 This typically only occurs when sorting tables with many identical values, like gender, birthyear, etc.

 ```
 ┌──────────────────────────────────┬───┬──────────────┐